Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Honestly, I think this course is one of the best in the space.
 It is such a well-designed approach to teaching that it just feels more robust and comprehensive than all of the other courses I’ve taken and reviewed.
 The instructors are fantastic; the practice problems are official questions from past exams; the accompanying explanations are insightful and actionable; and the 12-week syllabus is a perfect length and structure.
 I am just a huge fan.

-To be clear, I don’t really like how you have to jump back and forth between the books and digital portal; the meticulous problem tracking does get a little old; and the course is a little pricey; but overall, I really like this GMAT prep program.
+To be clear, the meticulous problem tracking gets old, the Qbank interface is clunky in places, and the higher tiers are pricey (though the one-month option helps).
+But overall, I really like this GMAT prep program.
 I don’t think you can go wrong with Manhattan Prep.

 Yes, Kaplan acquired Manhattan Prep more than a decade ago, but the two have operated independently up until now.
 They recently folded the Kaplan GMAT program into the Manhattan Prep GMAT course.